Morales del Vino: History, monuments and visitor attractions

 The town was founded in the Middle Ages, when the church was built after the Christians recovered the land from the Moors, who stayed here several centuries, but no ruins are left now of their culture.
 The church has Gothic and Renaissance art style sculpture and building elements; especially noteworthy are the main chapter and the north entrance, with an unusual style for this area.
 It holds a magnificent baroque organ that scarcely played in religious celebrations that it is worth to listen.

-There is also a little church on the road to Zamora, called El Cristo, where every May the 9th, the people from Morales, Zamora and other surrounding areas celebrate the Morales del Vino main festivity, El Cristo de Morales, a typical "romería" where one may taste very good "sangría", some of the best typical tapas and have a lot of fun in the attractions and in the bars, located in a yard close to the church, where is located the Christ, from the Middle Ages.
-In this festivity music plays an important role, and because the weather is not usually bad, young and old people celebrate the whole day in the yard drinking 'sangria' and tasting the tapas while the devotees visit the church and attend to the workshops.
+There is also a little church on the road to Zamora, called El Cristo, where every May the 9th, the people from Morales, Zamora and other surrounding areas celebrate the Morales del Vino main festivity, El Cristo de Morales, a typical "romería".

 Morales has many old houses built next to each other, with the main façade on the street and a backyard used typically to grow a little kitchen garden and some hens, pigs or rabbits.
 A typical old style house might also have several stables to keep the donkeys, mules or horses used in those days to plow the soil or as the only transport means.
 Nowadays some of these old houses have been restored and they are considered to be luxury mansions.
 Many of them also have a cave several meters underneath them, where wine was fermented and aged.
 The old town of Morales is mined with many caves, some of which are beautifully restored as party lounges now.
 If the visitor get the chance to visit the Town Hall, which was a big house transformed decades ago to the town school (in the 1940s) made on the typical sandstone used in the old style buildings, it would be worth to ask someone in the offices to access to the Town Hall Cave.
 It is now used only in a few celebrations.

 There are several ways to reach Morales del Vino; the main way is the road N-630 (Km 285), but there is also a nearby train station in Zamora, with routes to Galicia, Madrid and Valladolid.
 The closest airports are in Valladolid, Salamanca, Bragança and León, but also Madrid is not too far (250 km).